 The cross sections of the wires to be used depend on their length and the rated voltage of your wind generator.
-After you decided where to set up the mast measure the distance from the mast top to the battery and then select the minimum cross section required on the basis of the following tables.
-In order to keep the losses of power in the lines as small as possible, you should not use lines with under-sized cross sections.
+After you decided where to set up the mast measure the distance from the mast top to the battery and then select the minimum cross section required based on the following tables.
+To keep the losses of power in the lines as small as possible, you should not use lines with under-sized cross sections.